kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/KedroCyberpunkBlogPost.md

 2. Running the entire pipeline
 3. Passing the query as a runtime parameter: `kedro run --pipeline=query_pipeline --params=user_query="Who is Johnny Silverhand?"`

-This was fine for testing, but not very nice for actual use.
+This was fine for testing but not very nice for actual use.
 I wanted something more convenient and user-friendly.

-### The Loop Solution
+### The loop solution

 Kedro nodes are just Python functions.
 There's nothing stopping you from putting a loop inside a node: